mdash/youtube-popular-videos/readme.md

 # Analysis of trending videos on Youtube India

 Analysis of trending videos data from Youtube.
+Please check out the [blog post](https://www.kaggle.com/datasnaek/youtube-new).

+## Objective

+The objective is to tease out simple relationships within trending YouTube videos in India based on the available data.

+## Approach

+- Simple EDAs with distributions of the various features
+- Modeling the # views that trending videos get against the features
+- SHAP and PDP plots to quantify the impact of the features against the # views that a video gets

 ## Data source

-Trending videos data sourced from Kaggle - [link](https://www.kaggle.com/datasnaek/youtube-new)
+1. Trending videos data sourced from Kaggle - [link](https://www.kaggle.com/datasnaek/youtube-new).
+Required files:
+- IN_category_id.json
+- INvideos.csv

-India holidays data sourced from https://www.timeanddate.com/holidays/india
+2. India holidays data sourced from https://www.timeanddate.com/holidays/india
+- ./data_pull/holidays_india_17_18.csv

 ## Acknowledgements